 A lot of times, when app makers use Firebase to build their app’s backend infrastructure, they add an SDK like Adapty to it.
 Why?
 Because solutions like Adapty offer an almost plug-and-play in-app purchase infrastructure to help developers sell in-app purchases like subscriptions.
 Even with Adapty’s free plan, you can launch in-app purchases and monetize your app within a day.

-2. Firebase lacks crucial data reporting when it comes to paywall testing
+2. Insufficient data reporting for paywall testing

 We touched upon this earlier.
 But let’s look at it in detail now.